cmccrowe/cmccrowe/README.md

 ---
 I work in visual effect on films and tv shows.
 My current title is senior compositor. <br/>
-The best thing about this career is that you are always learning and working colaboratively with others.
+The best thing about this career is that you are always learning and working collaboratively with others.

 Primarily, compositing is done in a progarm called Nuke, which is written in C++ but<br/>